davmitch0971-sudo/MSRC-110240-Evidence/README.md

 ​The transition from the legacy Apache/Kraken environment to the Bukhari AI/OpenClaw stack was captured in real-time.
 ​Forensic Note: A change in domain name does not negate the 30-day data exfiltration window on the Origin Market Data Hub.
 The audit trail for Case #107368 remains immutable.
 ​The "Trust" portal is currently under observation.

+🚨
+Readme update
+It is concerning that while MSRC dismisses the Origin Energy breach, the 'remediated' OpenClaw infrastructure has publicly leaked its entire architectural manifest via llms.txt.
+​I have identified documentation for 'Elevated Mode' shell execution and 'Secret Management' protocols that are currently exposed to the public internet.
+It seems the migration to openclaw.ai has inherited the same 'open-by-default' philosophy that led to the 30-day exposure of the Origin Market Data Hub."